The answers you need

 Yes.
 Exact Sciences offers Positive Result Support that consists of two parts.
 Care Navigation and an Imaging Reimbursement Program.
 Care Navigation is designed to help guide you through the next steps for follow-up care.
 The Imaging Reimbursement Program is intended to help reduce the financial impact of non-covered imaging costs for eligible patients who need to undergo follow-up imaging after receiving a positive Cancerguard test.
 Patients must apply.
 Eligibility depends on program qualifications and is not guaranteed.
 The program will not reimburse any covered imaging costs, including copay, coinsurance, and/or deductible amounts determined by insurance.

-Exact Sciences partners with a third party Care Navigation team, Health Advocate that can help with the following services:
+Exact Sciences partners with a third-party Care Navigation team, Health Advocate that can help with the following services:

 - Help with identifying available options for where to go for next steps, such as imaging (radiology) scans